ucsd-cse15l-f23/ucsd-cse15l-f23.github.io/pages/syllabus.md

 submit a handout filled in with reasonable effort.
 It's fine if answers aren't right, and some days don't have right answers.
 It's fine if things aren't totally complete, and some days we won't finish everything.
-But it should be obvious that you followed along and completed the exercises we did in class.
+But it should be clear from what you submit that you followed along and worked on the exercises we did in class.

 If you miss class, you can submit them up until the start of the next class as late submissions.
 We recommend completing them while watching the podcast.